jolpica/jolpica-f1/README.md

 # jolpica-f1
 Jolpica F1 is an open source API for querying Formula 1 data, with backwards compatible endpoints for the soon to be deprecated Ergast API.

 Jolpica F1 is maintained by a small group of volunteers.
-Our hosting costs are around $45 USD.
+Our hosting costs are around $45 USD per month.
 If you want to support the project's ongoing development and improvements, please consider [donating to our Kofi]([url](https://ko-fi.com/jolpicaf1)).
 Our fundraising goal is to be break-even by the start of the 2025 season.

 The Ergast compatible API can be found here: http://api.jolpi.ca/ergast/f1/